 Downloads:

-Comments to WSDOT on the EA scoping
+Comments to WSDOT on the EIS scoping

 click